pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

 - Click on the bar for residue A89

 Fix the Rotamer, First the Traditional usage
+   - the vertical toolbar can display labels also (if you like):
+   - Click on the green triangle arrow at the bottom of the vertical toolbar:
+   - Click **Icons and Text**
    - click on **Auto-Fit Rotamer** in the vertical tool-bar

 But let's use the Key-bindings to speeds up, so undo the previous fit: